Prospective Graduate Students

 - These letters should be written by people who can evaluate your potential to succeed in a graduate program.

-- Electronic submission: Signed letters can be included as PDF file attachments in emails submitted to the Department of Biological Science Graduate Coordinator by the recommender.
+- Electronic submission (preferred): Signed letters can be included as PDF file attachments in emails submitted to the Department of Biological Science Graduate Coordinator by the recommender.

 - Mail submission: Letters can be sent by the person making the recommendation to: Graduate Coordinator, Department of Biological Sciences, San Jose State University, 1 Washington Square, San Jose, CA 95192-0100.
 If the applicant wishes to submit letters of recommendation, the letters must be in a sealed envelope with the signature of the recommender written across the seal.

 Acceptance by Tenured or Tenure-track Faculty Member